swacksoc/discord-bots-session/README.md

 For those already comfortable, please skip to the final section where we~~can use you for free labour~~ have some challenges for you!

-## Setting up a Discord Bot
+## Setting up the bot

-Before you can get to programming, we need to create and register your bot with the swan_hack server.
+To begin, need to create and register your bot with the swan_hack server.
   1. Open up the [Discord Developers Page](https://discordapp.com/developers/applications/me)
   2. Create a new application with the top-left "New Application" button.
 Call it something silly.
   3. Your application should appear in the "My Applications" list.
 Open it up, go to the "Bot" page, and click "Add Bot".